 Miro is free to use for unlimited members with up to 3 editable boards.
 Paid plans start at $8/user/month (billed annually).

-Asana helps teams succeed at every project by staying in sync, hitting their deadlines, and reaching their goals with Asana’s Work Graph data model.
+Why I picked Asana: It helps teams succeed at every project by staying in sync, hitting their deadlines, and reaching their goals with Asana’s Work Graph data model.
 All over the world, teams of all sizes trust Asana with their projects, programs, and processes.

 Asana lets you view your data in the following views: board, list, timeline, and calendar where you can store and visualise information on your projects including tasks, subtasks, milestones, task assignees, sections, custom fields, and so much more.
 Users can make Asana as simple or as comprehensive as they see fit.

-Asana integrates with Microsoft Teams, Adobe Creative Cloud, Jira Cloud, Salesforce, Tableau, Slack, Clockwise, MS Office 365, Google Calendar, Gmail, Power BI, Outlook, ServiceNow, JotForm, Google Drive, Looker, Vimeo, DropBox, Trello, GitLab, and a growing list of other apps.
+Integrations include Microsoft Teams, Adobe Creative Cloud, Jira Cloud, Salesforce, Tableau, Slack, Clockwise, MS Office 365, Google Calendar, Gmail, Power BI, Outlook, ServiceNow, JotForm, Google Drive, Looker, Vimeo, DropBox, Trello, GitLab, and a growing list of other apps.
 Plus, a plan with Zapier or Tray.io can let you access other apps to connect with Asana.

-ProjectManager.com offers agile and Scrum project management tools that let users respond to change and deliver results with its easy task management features: visual workflows like kanban boards, dashboards to track progress with, and a “My Work” page view for your personal tasks, to name a few.
+Why I picked ProjectManager.com: It offers agile and Scrum project management tools that let users respond to change and deliver results with its easy task management features: visual workflows like kanban boards, dashboards to track progress with, and a “My Work” page view for your personal tasks, to name a few.

 With a focus on catering to massive industries that span continents, ProjectManager.com is best for users in the construction, manufacturing, IT, and engineering sectors.
 Attention to detail and a focus on comprehensive reporting is evident in their broad-range Reports feature.